vitoplantamura/BugChecker/README.md

 Interestingly if BugChecker is installed on a system with more than one graphics card, it is possible to disable the display drivers of only one graphics card, which will be the card connected to the screen that will show the BugChecker UI.
 The second card (set as the main display) will retain all its 2D and 3D acceleration features, including OpenGL and DirectX support (NOTE: tested on VMware, with Windows 11 and a DisplayLink display).

 Then click on "Start Driver", then on "Auto Detect" and finally on "Save".
 "Auto Detect" should be able to determine width, height, physical address and stride of the framebuffer automatically.
 However, you can specify these settings manually (don't forget to click on "Save" when finished).
 If "Stride" is 0, it is calculated as "Width" * 4 automatically when starting the driver.
-"Address" (i.e. physical address of the framebuffer) can be get obtained in Windows Device Manager, by clicking on "Properties" of the display device, under the "Resources" tab.
+"Address" (i.e. physical address of the framebuffer) can be get in Windows Device Manager, by clicking on "Properties" of the display device, under the "Resources" tab.

 Then click on "Callback" in the "KDCOM Hook Method" section, then on "Copy/Replace Kdcom" and finally you can reboot the system.